Blacks Photo Corporation: History

 Blacks was founded in 1930 by Eddie Black, selling home appliances and electronics.
-However in 1939, with the first Royal visit to Canada being planned, Black anticipated that cameras and related items would be in high demand for the event.
-That forethought proved so profitably correct that photography would become the focus of Black's business.
+However in 1939, with the first Royal visit to Canada being planned, Black anticipated that cameras and related items would be in high demand for the event, which turned out to be correct, so photography become the focus of Black's business.

 In 1948, Eddie's sons William Edward Black (1925-2010) and Robert (Bob) Black opened Toronto's first specialty camera store on St. Clair Ave, known as "Eddie Black's Cameras".

 The family owned firm became a public company in 1969 and was listed on Toronto Stock Exchange and later sold to Scott's Hospitality Inc in 1985.
 In 1993, Fujifilm bought the company and its 210 stores for $65 million.

 Blacks expanded into Western Canada and acquired 45 Kit's Camera stores in British Columbia, Alberta, and Saskatchewan.
 In 1987, Blacks continued their expansion by acquiring the coincidentally-named Brown's Photo chain of the United States.
 The US stores were sold in 1991.

 Blacks acquired Astral Photo in 1996, formed in 1968 by Astral Media in Montreal.
 The Quebec-based stores with locations in four provinces were ultimately renamed "Black's", but the last of the stores in Quebec were closed in 2013.
 Blacks currently does not have a presence in Quebec.

 On October 29, 2007, Reichmann Hauer Capital Partners (RHCP) purchased the company.
-The company and its 113 stores was then acquired from RHCP by TELUS on September 8, 2009 for $28 million.
+The company and its 113 stores was then acquired from RHCP by Telus on September 8, 2009 for $28 million.

-In 2014, the company rebranded as "BLACKS", in all caps as their parent TELUS, and without a possessive apostrophe, following the lead of fellow Canadian companies such as Eatons and Tim Hortons.
+In 2014, the company rebranded as "BLACKS", in all caps, a superscripted s and without a possessive apostrophe, following the lead of fellow Canadian companies such as Eatons and Tim Hortons.
 It also launched a new store concept based largely around prints and other creative solutions for digital photography.